openshift/osde2e/docs/Addons.md

 # **Add-On Testing**

 This document describes the requirements to configure E2E testing of an Addon within `osde2e`.
 This is only one part of the overall process of onboarding an addon to OSD.
+The addons integration tests are to make sure we have some "on osd" tests they do not replace your existing QE
 The full process is outlined in the documentation [available here](https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/master).

 ## **The Structure of an Addon Test**